flutter/website/src/catalog/samples/index.md

    </a>
     <div class="col-lg-9">
       <p>
-        An AnimatedList that displays a list of cards which stay in sync with an app-specific ListModel.
+        An AnimatedList that displays a list of cards that stay in sync with an app-specific ListModel.
 When an item is added to or removed from the model, the corresponding card animates in or out of view.
       </p>